nossie531/iter_chunk_ext/README.md

 ## Note

 I feel my approach is natural.
-But as of 2025, I cannot find same approache.
+But as of 2025, I cannot find same approach.
 This makes me little uneasy.
 So, please check carefully before using.

 ## Versions